efurness/Professional-README-Generator/README.md

 6. [Test Instructions](#tests)
 7. [Questions](#questions)
 # DESCRIPTION
- this is a commmand line application using node to generate input from questions in an index.js file and then using markdown creating a readme file
+ this is a commmand line application using node to generate input from questions from an index.js file and then using markdown to create a readme file
 # INSTALLATION
 installed node, npm, JSON packages, inquirer, FS or file system, markdown and path
 # USAGE